WhatsApp Contact

 Place of birth: Isfahan

-Born in 1912 A.c (1291 according to Jalali Calendar), he is one of the most elegant and top-level masters of coloring and carpet pointing in Isfahan.
-After finishing his primary education in old standards, started following his career in pointing and coloring of the carpets with Mr. Ahmad Archang.
+He was born in 1912 A.C.
+(1291, according to the Jalali Calendar).
+He is considered one of the most skilled and refined masters of carpet pointing and colouring in Isfahan.
+After completing his primary education, he pursued his career in carpet pointing and colouring under the guidance of Mr. Ahmad Archang.

-By the presence of Mr. Sanei originally from Kashan to Isfahan, he enlighted the vision of Mr. Shaker on secrets of coloring of the carpet on the plan and by applying the new methods and personal taste and innovation in colors, the final result of recoloring of today was revealed.
+The presence of Mr Sanei, originally from Kashan to Isfahan, enlighted the vision of Mr Shaker on the secrets of the colouring of the carpet on the plan and by applying the new methods and personal taste and innovation in colours, the final result of recolouring of today was revealed.

-In this period so many students have learned from him the principles of recoloring. the most famous student in his own era is Abbas Karbasiyoon.
+During this period, many students learned the principles of recolouring from him, with Abbas Karbasiyoon being the most famous student of his time.

 WONDERS OF THE PERSIAN CARPET